Iberian Wolf: Profile and Information

 Characteristics

-Compared to the C. l. signatus, the C. l. deitanus is smaller and with more colouring.
-An Iberian wolf is said to be 140 to 180 cm in head and body length, and 70 – 80 cm height at the shoulders.
+Compared to the C. l. signatus, the C. l. deitanus is smaller and with more coloring.
+An Iberian wolf is said to be 140 to 180 cm in head and body length and 70 – 80 cm in height at the shoulders.

 The Iberian wolf is different from the common Eurasian wolf with its dark mark on the tail, white marks on the upper lips, slighter frame, and a pair of dark marks on its front legs.

-Males have dimensions and weight higher than those of females.
+Males have dimensions and weights higher than those of females.
 Females can weigh up to 77 lb (35 kg).

 Reproduction